 The goal of these experiments is to test the distribution of evaluativity across degree constructions and adjective classes.
-The experiments share a common methodology: a Bierwisch Test couched in what we call a "justifiable entailment task," similar in general respects to the "coherence acceptability task" in Experiment 3 of Cummins and Katsos (2010) (see also Katsos 2008).
-Participants were presented with a series of deductions that a Police Chief makes based on one-sentence reports from his Detective.
-The participants were asked to evaluate how justified the Chief's conclusions were on a 5-point Likert scale: -2 (not justified at all), -1 (somewhat unjustified), 0 (neither justified nor unjustified), 1 (somewhat justified), 2 (strongly justified).

-An example stimulus is provided in Table 2 below:
+The experiments share a common methodology: a Bierwisch Test couched in what we call a 'justifiable entailment task'.
+Participants were presented with a series of deductions that a Police Chief made based on one-sentence reports from his Detective.
+The participants were asked to evaluate how justified the Chief's conclusions were on a five-point Likert scale: -2 (not justified at all), -1 (somewhat unjustified), 0 (neither justified nor unjustified), 1 (somewhat justified), 2 (strongly justified).
+An example stimulus is provided in Table 2.